step9/idc-stuff/README.md

 # idc-stuff
-A compilation of ida useful idc scripts Edit
+A compilation of ida useful idc scripts